 Rod Liddle, Spectator, April 27 2007

 Christian undertakes consultancy and advisory work for organisations seeking to understand the workings of the rail industry.
 Christian both speaks frequently at conferences and seminars, as well as chairing them.
 He frequently gives talks regularly to railway societies and is also available for after dinner speaking on his favourite topics, the London Underground and the railways.
-He has PowerPoint presentations on all his five history books.
+He has PowerPoint presentations on all his six history books.
 He speaks regularly at conferences in Europe and has twice travelled to Australia to address conferences.
 He is a past board member of the board of Cycling England and of London Cycling Campaign board with a special interest in intermodal transport and uses his bicycle as his principal means of transport around London.

 “Christian Wolmar, the greatest expert on British trains”

 Simon Hoggart, The Guardian, October 2008

 His books include Stagecoach (1999), (out of print but available on Amazon) an account of the firm which rose from nothing to the FTSE 100 in 20 years, The Great British Railway Disaster (1997), a humorous series of anecdotes about rail privatisation, and On the Wrong Line, which is the definitive story of rail privatisation first published as Broken Rails in October 2001 and updated in 2005 – it is now available on Amazon.

 The most extensive grassroots political campaign the capital has seen in recent times’